fullon-labs/flon.whitepaper/fullon.whitepaper.md

 ## Key infrastructure

-In order to make a blockchain ecosystem a success, applications like blockchain explorer or scanner, crypto wallets and universal cross-chain bridge,...etc must be all available right upon the launch of the network.
+In order to make a blockchain ecosystem a success, applications like blockchain explorer or scanner, self-custody wallets, faucet token claiming tool and universal cross-chain bridge,...etc must be all available right after the launch of the network.
 The **FullOn** core team will provide these infrastructural components and also open source them to let community developers evolve them to cater for future needs.

 ## Key applications